 It would be nice to say St Nicholas was 'immortalized' in the song "St Nicholas-at-Wade" published by Boosey & Co. in 1924 (words by Royden Barrie — a pseudonym for Harry Rodney Bennett, poet and father of local hero Sir Richard Rodney Bennett, music by Kennedy Russell (1883-1954); this pair went on to produce 'hits' such as Poor Man's Garden).
 But even the people of the village only rediscovered the song by chance in around 2004.
 The description in the lyrics is however quite glowing, and of course absolutely true (here is a simple MIDI file of the song).
-The music is listed on Amazon UK, although it is not clear if it is actually available for purchase.
+The music is occasionally listed on Amazon.

 Here is the choir again, singing an anthem at the annual Harvest Festival: